 AvaTrade offers two types of accounts for trading: the default retail account and the professional account designed for experienced and high-volume traders.

 They also offer demo accounts for beginners and a no-swap Islamic account option upon request.
+You can also request for a spread betting account on AvaTrade.

 Below, you’ll find information about the different account types at AvaTrade.